cosandr/aquaero-exporter/README.md

 # Prometheus exporter for Aquaero devices

-This is a simple metrics exporter using the [pyquaero](https://github.com/shred/pyquaero) library.
+This is a simple metrics exporter using my [pyquaero](https://github.com/cosandr/pyquaero/tree/quadro) fork with Quadro support.
 It only exports fan speeds and temperatures, but it is easily expandable if desired.

 ## Installation